 You need to book and pass your driving theory test before you’re able to take your practical driving test.

-After passing the test, car insurance is by far the biggest cost for young drivers to contend with – average premiums for male drivers aged 17 to 22 are more than £3,500, with young women paying average bills of almost £2,300.
+After passing the test, car insurance is by far the biggest cost for young drivers to contend with.

 When buying a first car, the type of car you choose will have a big impact on how much you’ll pay for insurance — see our guide to the ten cheapest cars to insure for more.

 By shopping around it's possible to get driver cover for the equivalent of a couple of pounds per day.
 The driver insurance is one that offers good value and sufficient cover for your needs, without too large an excess.

 Having a car is the type of car you drive, with the car’s speed, security features, and value all playing a big part – read our guide to the cheapest cars to find out which cars attract the cheapest insurance premiums.

 This will result in a cheaper monthly premium.
 Before you take out car insurance make sure you can afford any voluntary excess.
 This excess is in addition to the compulsory excess set by your insurance provider.
 This is what you would have to pay if you ever have to claim.

 Pay for your insurance in one go if you can.
 Spreading the cost of your car insurance over 12 payments, monthly, may seem cheaper, but remember you will be paying interest on top of the amount you pay towards your car insurance premium.

 Limiting your miles makes you less of an insurance risk.
 Simply because you are reducing your risk of having an accident.
 When you take out your car insurance policy the insurer always asks for an estimate of your maximum annual mileage.

 You need to try and keep your mileage low, although you need to be realistic as to how much you will drive.
 Extra security